RajBharath89/XceliBot/README.md

-# XceliBot
+# XceliBot - Automate.
+Analyze.
+Export.
+Effortlessly
-XceliBot is an intelligent tool that automates Excel data analysis.
-Upload sheets, apply filters, and export refined data effortlessly—ideal for reporting, audits, and more.
+XceliBot is an intelligent automation tool designed to simplify Excel data handling.
+Users can upload spreadsheets, define smart filtering or conditional rules, and let XceliBot automatically analyze and export the refined data—all without manual effort.
+Built for speed, precision, and ease of use, XceliBot empowers users to work smarter with their spreadsheets, whether for reporting, auditing, or data segmentation.